Warner Multimedia Ltd.

-MANAGEMENT DISCUSSIONS & ANALYSIS
+MANAGEMENT DISCUSSION & ANALYSIS

-The Management Discussion and Analysis on the operations of the Company as prescribedunder Part B of Schedule V read with regulation 34(3) of the Listing Regulations 2015 isprovided in a separate section and forms part of the Directors' Report.
+The Management Discussion and Analysis on the operations of the Company as prescribedunder Part B of Schedule V read with regulation 34(3) of the Listing Regulations 2015 isprovided in a separate section and forms part of the Directors Report.

 CHANGE IN NATURE OF BUSINESS IF ANY.

-There are no changes in the nature of business in the financial year 2016-17.
+There are no changes in the nature of business in the financial year 2021-22.

 NUMBER OF MEETINGS OF THE BOARD

-The details of the Board Meetings and other Committee Meetings held during thefinancial year 2016-17 are given in the separate section of Corporate Governance Report.
+The details of the Board Meetings and other Committee Meetings held during thefinancial year 2021-22 are given in the separate section of Corporate Governance Report.